Demography of Aging Center

 PI: Jeanne Altmann, Princeton University

-Professor Altmann and colleagues seek to expand investigations of the physiology of aging to include novel studies of estrogens in males and testosterone in females.
+This seeks to expand investigations of the physiology of aging to include novel studies of estrogens in males and testosterone in females.
 Estrogens and testosterone are present in both males and females but testosterone at higher levels in males than females and estrogens exhibit the opposite sex difference.
 Age changes in concentrations of the more common reproductive hormone found in each sex are well documented in humans.
 In contrast, the patterns in each sex for the less common reproductive hormones during aging are not well understood and the functional consequences of age changes are even less so.
 This project seeks to further validate noninvasive measurement of these hormones and exploration of their patterns during aging in a wild primate model using fecal samples.